ph4s3r/cupid/README.md

 # TODOs

-- ray-tune
 - feature extraction
 - separate config from code: with e.g. Hydra or ConfigArgParse
-- switch to pytorch amp from APEX amp, because it is deprecated
 - study se_resnext101_32x4d more to fine-tune
 - think about segmentation -> https://github.com/ph4s3r/clinical/discussions/4
 - test in different env like Azure (just make sure the requirements.txt / conda env yaml is complete)
-- test out different image sizes / batch

 # notes